A McKay Correspondence in Positive Characteristic: Hecke correspondences

 \begin{Theorem} Keeping assumptions and notations, let $\idealm\subset\OO_U$ be the maximal ideal corresponding to the origin, let $y\in Y$ be a closed point, let $Z_y$ be the $G$-invariant cluster of $U$ corresponding to $y$, and let $\calI_{Z_y}\subset\OO_U$ be its ideal sheaf.
 Then, the $G$-representation on $\calI_{Z_y}/\idealm\calI_{Z_y}$ is given by

 \end{Theorem}

 \begin{proof} For $k=\CC$, this is \cite[Theorem 7.1]{IshiiCrelle}.
-For $k$ algebraically closed of arbitrary characteristic and $G$ is a very small and finite subgroup of $\GL_{2}(k)$, this is \cite[Theorem 3.6]{Ishii}.
+For $k$ algebraically closed of arbitrary characteristic and $G$ a very small and finite subgroup of $\GL_{2}(k)$ of order prime to $p$, this is \cite[Theorem 3.6]{Ishii}.
 However, these proofs also work if $G$ is a very small and finite and linearly reductive subgroup scheme of $\GL_{2,k}$. \end{proof}

-\begin{Remark} In \cite{Ishii}, the $G$-quiver structure of $G\mathrm{-Hilb}(U)$ was studied in the case where $G$ is a very small and finite subgroup of $\GL_{2}(k)$.
+\begin{Remark} In \cite{Ishii}, the $G$-quiver structure of $\GHilb{G}(U)$ was studied in the case where $G$ is a very small and finite subgroup of $\GL_{2}(k)$.
 We leave the extension of these results to the linearly reductive case to the reader. \end{Remark}